Comparative Market Analysis: A Guide

 Market conditions are a wild card with comparative market analysis and price setting in general.
 That’s why it’s best to use homes that have sold as close in time to the home currently being priced.
 A strong buyer’s or seller’s market might upend CMA values.

-For example, a rapidly gentrifying neighborhood might not have strong comparables because housing prices can change dramatically within just a few months.
-If you’re looking for a home in a rapidly appreciating neighborhood, just remember that even though buyers and sellers may come to an agreement on price, in order to get financing, an appraisal will be needed to determine if that price is justified.
+For example, a rapidly gentrifying neighborhood might not have strong comparable properties because housing prices can change dramatically within just a few months.
+If you’re looking for a home in a rapidly appreciating neighborhood, just remember that even though buyers and sellers may come to an agreement on price, in order to get financing, a home appraisal will be needed to determine if that price is justified.

 What Goes Into A Comparative Market Analysis?

 Although completing a comparative market analysis is a complex process, it’s broken down into separate, manageable parts.
 These parts collectively give sellers and buyers a thorough value estimate.